MSumulong/gentoo-packer/README.md

 # Gentoo - Minimal Vagrant Box

-This is the most minimal stage3 installation of Gentoo (x86, nomultilib) that is possible to package into a Vagrant box file.
+This is the most minimal stage3 installation of Gentoo (x86) that is possible to package into a Vagrant box file.
 VirtualBox and VMWare versions are provided.